wsh5wb/bodega/README.md

 * M to show map

+* O to kill an enemy in room

 * V to show entire map

 * W,A,S,D to shoot basic projectiles (sometimes the projectiles do not fire and game needs to be restarted a few times to work.
 We are working on this bug).